xcarol/wikihooku-api/README.md

 ### Environment variables

-Stored in `.env` or `.env.test.local` file for development and test respectively
+Stored in `.env` file for development and `.env.test.local` file for testing.

 **ALLOW_HEADERS** - CORS allow headers